 Introduction and interpretation

 1.1 This practice direction provides for the procedure by which, in the circumstances set out in this practice direction, an application for a consent order for a financial remedy in connection with certain proceedings for a matrimonial order or for a civil partnership order may proceed by electronic means.

 1.2 References in this practice direction to “the online system” mean Her Majesty’s Courts and Tribunal Service’s online system known as the Online Financial Remedy Consent Order Service, which allows for applications to which this practice direction applies to proceed by electronic means.

-Types of applications which may proceed by electronic means
+Types of applications which must proceed by electronic means

 2.1 An application must proceed by electronic means where all of the following conditions are met-

 (b) a decree nisi or a conditional order (as applicable) has been made in that application for a matrimonial order;

 (c) the application is for a consent order only;